tshepang/blog/content/computing/Sony Vaio Pro 13 (SVP13212SGBI).rst

 Issues
 ------

-* The corners of the laptop were less sharp.
-They make it a little uncomfortable to handle, and at least one person has experienced (slight) pain by being around it.
+* The corners of the laptop are rather sharp, making it a little uncomfortable to handle.

 * The power button is not so easy to press, and offers very little 'feedback'... it has very shallow movement.
 Luckily there should not